dart-lang/site-www/src/_guides/language/common-prob.md

 {% endprettify %}
 </div>

-The analyzer infers Subclass&lt;dynamic&gt; which results in an invalid override error on `method(int)`.
 You can fix this by specifying the type on the subclass:

 <div class="passes-sa" markdown="1">
 {% prettify dart %}